fpereiro/redpad/readme.md

 And if you are crazy enough:

-- Improve the translations manually for the books already in this repo (editing the .json files in the repo).
+- Improve the translations manually for the books already in this repo (editing the JSON files in the [books folder of the repo](https://github.com/fpereiro/redpad/tree/master/books)).

 ## License